slieberth/aioRunbook/docs/index.rst

         myRunbook.writeDiffSnapshotToFile()

-diffSnapshot is the default diff source, diffSource attribute can be omitted.
+diffSnapshot is the default diff source, diffSource attribute can be omitted in this case

 .. code-block:: yaml